m-labs/artiq/doc/manual/fpga_board_ports.rst

 The main target board for the ARTIQ core device is the KC705 development board from Xilinx.

-Papilio Pro
+Pipistrello
 -----------

-The low-cost Papilio Pro FPGA board can be used with some limitations.
+The low-cost Pipistrello FPGA board can be used as a lower-cost but slower alternative.

-When plugged to an adapter, the NIST QC1 hardware can be used with a limited number of TTL channels.
+When plugged to an adapter, the NIST QC1 hardware can be used.
 The TTL lines are mapped to RTIO channels as follows:

 +--------------+----------+-----------------+
 | RTIO channel | TTL line | Capability      |